 My recent posts set the stage for asking: Does the opportunity for patients to read their medical charts help or hurt patients' ability to become Healthy Survivors?

 In my August 9th post, I introduced you to the OpenNotes project.
-If you are wondering why we need the study, here is a two-word answer: informational technology.
+If you are wondering why we need the study, here is a two-word answer: informational technology (IT).

 Continue reading "The OpenNotes Project - Why Do We Need It?" »